aporeto-inc/gaia/doc/documentation.md

 ### DNSReport

-`dnsreport` is used to report all the dns lookups that are happening on behalf of the PU.
-If the DNS server is on the standard udp port 53 then enforcer is able to proxy the dns traffic and report the dns lookups.
+`dnsreport` is used to report all the `dns` look ups that are happening on behalf of the PU.
+If the DNS server is on the standard udp port 53 then enforcer is able to proxy the `dns` traffic and report the `dns` look ups.
 It also reports whether the lookup was successful or not.

 #### Example